calthaus/calthaus/README.md

-> I use mathematical modeling and data science to tackle the public health challenges of the 21st century.
+> *"I use mathematical modeling and data science to tackle the public health challenges of the 21st century."*

 I'm a computational epidemiologist 👨‍💻🦠 and head of the [Interfaculty Platform for Data and Computational Science (INPUT)](https://www.ispm.unibe.ch/research/research_groups_and_themes/input/index_eng.html) at the [Institute of Social and Preventive Medicine (ISPM)](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch), Switzerland.
 I'm also a member of the directorate of ISPM.